Tell Me Your Dreams: Plot summary

 The main characters of the book are Ashley Patterson, an introverted workaholic, her co-workers, Toni Prescott, an outgoing singer and dancer, shy artist Alette Peters and Ashley's father, Dr. Steven Patterson.

-The three women do not get along very well, because of their dissimilar natures.
-Toni and Alette generally maintain a friendship, with Alette a calming influence, but Toni dislikes Ashley and criticizes her harshly.
-All three have issues with their mothers having told them they'd never amount to anything.
+The three women struggle to get along because of their very different personalities.
+Toni and Alette are usually friendly with each other, as Alette often helps keep the peace, but Toni strongly dislikes Ashley and frequently criticizes her.
+Despite their differences, all three share emotional struggles caused by their mothers telling them they would never succeed.

 Ashley fears that somebody is following her.
 She finds her house lights turned on when she returns from work, her personal effects in disarray, and someone has written "You will die" on her mirror with a lipstick.
 She thinks someone's broken into her house.
 She requests a police escort, but the next morning, the police officer assigned to this duty is found dead in her apartment.
 Two other murders have already taken place, with an identical pattern.
 All the murdered men had been castrated and were having sex before being murdered.
 Evidence points to the same woman being involved in all three cases.
 When a gift from one of the murdered men to Toni is found among Ashley's things, she is identified as the killer and arrested.
 At this point, it is revealed that the three women are three selves of a woman suffering from multiple personality disorder (MPD).

 Sheriff Dowling took a deep breath.
 "Ashley Patterson...Toni Prescott...Alette Peters, they're all the same fucking person."

 Ashley's father persuades an attorney friend, David Singer, to represent Ashley.
 The second half of the novel deals with the trial, complete with endless squabbling between opposing psychiatrists as to whether or not MPD is real.
 Finally when David introduces Toni, the violent alter of Ashley, the court is convinced that Ashley is innocent.
 Ashley is committed to an insane asylum and in the course of therapy is introduced to her two "alters" and relives the horrific events that shattered her mind.
 She was sexually abused during her childhood, and this made her develop a strong hatred towards men.